Графични страници

 [blocks in formation]

-WHAT odd fantafic
+WHAT

-things we women do!
+odd fantastic things we women do!

-Who would not listen when lovers woo?
+Who would not liften when young lovers woo?

-What! die a maid, yet have the choice of two !
+What! die a maid, yet have the choice of two!

-Ladies are often cruel to their cost:
+Ladies are often cruel to their coft:

 To give you pain, themselves they punish most.